 Fort Hall is a very small town located in the state of Idaho.
 With a population of 3,195 people and two associated neighborhoods, Fort Hall is the 56th largest community in Idaho.

-Fort Hall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fort Hall does not have a public transit system used by locals to get to and from work.

 The citizens of Fort Hall are slightly less educated than the national average of 21.84% for the average city or town: 15.50% of adults in Fort Hall have a bachelor's degree or advanced degree